Cykelero/transfer-photos-albums/README.md

 - You can only copy between two libraries which are related, i.e. started out as a copy of the other.
 This means the script is mainly useful for restoring albums from a backup of the target library.
 - Smart albums are not copied.
 You'll have to recreate them manually, sorry!
+- The order of items (albums and folders) inside folders is not preserved.
+You'll have to reorder items manually, sorry!

 ## Usage